Slow Cooker Pulled Chicken

 Yes, it is possible to overcook chicken in the slow cooker.
 If the meat is cooked too long it could end up dry and not juicy and tender.
 See the recommended times in the recipe card for juicy results.

-Yes, you can put raw chicken in a slow cooker!
+According to the USDA, it is safe to cook raw chicken in a slow cooker!
 Slow cookers and Crock-Pots are designed to cook raw meats.
 The direct heat from the pot, lengthy cooking time and steam created from the tightly covered container destroys bacteria, making slow cooking safe.
 You can put frozen chicken in a slow cooker, too!

-Serving suggestions
+Serving Suggestions

 There are so many ways to make this pulled chicken recipe into a meal!
 Here are some of my family’s favorites:

 - Main course.
-Serve with a variety of sides, like macaroni and cheese, mashed potatoes, potato salad, deviled eggs, beans or whatever other sides you have available.
+Serve with a variety of sides, like macaroni and cheese, mashed potatoes, potato salad, deviled eggs, baked beans or whatever other sides you have available.

 - Stuffed potatoes.
 One of my favorites!
 Roast up some russet potatoes or sweet potatoes and stuff them with the pulled chicken.
 You can add shredded cheddar cheese or whatever other toppings you like.